sonots/frontkick/README.md

 testing ruby: 1.9.2, 1.9.3, 2.0.0;

-Frontkick is a gem to execute a command simply.
-This is a wrapper of Open3#popen3.
+Frontkick is a gem to execute a command and obtain status code, stdout, stderr simply, wheres, `system` does not provide it.

 ## USAGE